cbornet/ohm/README.md

 ## Introduction

 The Openapi-HyperMedia format (OHM), is a format used to describe REST level 3 APIs.
 A crucial caracteristic of these APIs is that they use Hypermedia As The Engine Of Application State (HATEOAS) which means that all the controls that allow to go to the next application state must be sent in the server response together with the resource representation.
 HTML is the most well-known format permitting HATEOAS thanks to links and forms but it is not convenient for machine processing.
 OHM aims at providing a format readable by machines while exposing HATEOAS controls for dynamic processing and documentation.

 ## The format

-OHM relies on 2 other well-defined and well-known formats to describe a REST resource :
+OHM relies on 2 other well-defined and well-known formats to describe a REST resource:
 * JSON for the representation of the resources
 * [OpenAPI](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md) for the Hypermedia controls